-The Orkney IJB faces many challenges moving forward in ensuring that we meet our focus on innovation and the continual improvement of the health and wellbeing of all living in Orkney.
+The Orkney IJB faces many challenges moving forward in ensuring that we meet our strategic priorities of the health and wellbeing of all living in Orkney.

 The Orkney IJB has an established reputation for good joint working with NHS Orkney and Orkney Islands Council, as well as our wider community planning partners and therefore has a strong foundation to build on to address the challenges that the future brings.